The Fifth Estate (film): Plot

 The story opens in 2010, with the release of the Afghan War Logs.
 It then flashes back to 2007, where journalist Daniel Domscheit-Berg meets Australian journalist Julian Assange for the first time, at the Chaos Communication Congress in Berlin.
 Daniel's interest in online activism has led him to Assange, with whom he has corresponded by email.
 They begin working together on WikiLeaks, a website devoted to releasing information being withheld from the public while retaining anonymity for its sources.
 Their first major target is a private Swiss bank, Julius Baer, whose Cayman Islands branch has been engaged in illegal activities.
 Despite Baer's filing of a lawsuit and obtaining an injunction, the judge dissolves the injunction, allowing Julian and Daniel to reclaim the domain name.
 As their confidence increases, the two push forward in publishing information over the next three years, including secrets on Scientology, revealing Sarah Palin's email account, and the membership list of the British National Party.

 At first Daniel enjoys changing the world, viewing WikiLeaks as a noble enterprise and Assange as a mentor.
 However, the relationship between the two becomes strained over time.
 Daniel loses his job and problems arise in his relationship, particularly concerning the BNP membership leak, which also revealed the addresses of the people involved, and caused several to lose their jobs.
 Assange openly mocks Daniel's concerns about these issues, implying his own life has been more troubling.
 Assange's abrasive manner and actions, such as abandoning Daniel at his parents' house after having accepted their dinner invitation, only deepen the strain further.

 Interspersed throughout the film are flashbacks hinting at Assange's troubled childhood and involvement in a suspicious cult, and that Assange's obsession with WikiLeaks has more to do with childhood trauma than wanting to improve the world.
 Daniel begins to fear that Assange may be closer to a con man than a mentor.
 He also notices that Assange constantly gives different stories about why his hair is white.
 Assange at first tells Daniel that WikiLeaks has hundreds of workers, but Daniel later finds out that Daniel and Assange are the only members.

-Most importantly to Daniel, Assange frequently claims that protecting sources is the website's number one goal.
-However, Daniel begins to suspect that Assange only cares about protecting sources so people will come forward and that Assange does not actually care who gets hurt by the website, though Assange claims that the harm the website may cause is outweighed by good the leaks create.
+Most importantly to Daniel, Assange frequently says that protecting sources is the website's number one goal.
+However, Daniel begins to suspect that Assange only cares about protecting sources so people will come forward and that Assange does not actually care who gets hurt by the website, though Assange says that the harm the website may cause is outweighed by good the leaks create.
 Daniel's girlfriend tells him that she believes in his cause, but that it's his job to prevent Assange from going too far.